cdapio/tigon/tigon-docs/developer-guide/source/admin.rst

 Where to Go Next
 ================

-Now that you're seen how to run Tigon, take a look at:
+Now that you're familiar with how to run Tigon, take a look at:

 - `Licenses and Copyrights <licenses.html>`__, which covers how Tigon has been released.